“But we’re agile. We don’t plan.”

 A great way to do this is collaboratively completing a product vision canvas with the leaders of your organization.
 There are many great canvases available, but my personal favorite is the Product Vision Board by Roman Pichler, as this canvas can help your team focus on the questions they need to answer to be successful.

 At the next level, we have the roadmap level.
 At this level, you and your team will create a high-level plan of how the objectives defined in your product vision might be achieved over the long-term.
 Often the contents of the roadmap are grouped into releases to better communicate to your broader organization when the features identified in each release might be available.

-The specific contents of each team’s roadmap will vary, but generally speaking, your roadmap should define the features your team will deliver to achieve the stated objectives.
+The specific contents of each team’s agile roadmap will vary, but generally speaking, your roadmap should define the features your team will deliver to achieve the stated objectives.
 These features should be described at a high level, rather than as individual stories and tasks.
 In addition, your roadmap should visually display dependencies between features so your team can determine the most effective approach for tackling those features.

 Stacking Your Releases